davidmhewitt/appcenter-website/README.md

 ### Database Migrations

-If you need to make any changes to the backend database schema, you will need to install `diesel` with `cargo install diesel`
+If you need to make any changes to the backend database schema, you will need to install `diesel` with `cargo install diesel_cli`

 ## Setting up a development environment (the manual way)